Skip to main content

 Note: Spelling and grammar support is currently available for English language documentation.
 For content written in English and additional languages, we recommend selecting specific portions of text rather than applying it to the entire content.

-Apply to selected text
+Apply to the selected text

 Highlight the text you'd like to work with, then select the A icon in the editing toolbar and choose Fix spelling and grammar: